madebyshape/tailwind-css/README.md

 ### CSS Components

-Components are set styles that are used for repeat elements throughout a project.
-They are created in separate component files in `assets/scss/components`.
-Try to avoid creating components where possible and use utility classes;
+CSS Components are styles that are used for repeat elements throughout a project.
+They are created in a separate component file in `assets/scss/components`.
+Try to avoid creating components where possible and use utility classes.

 Name | Base Class | File | Description
 --- | --- | --- | ---